There are over an estimated 60,000 rabbits in rescues in the UK, they are the 3rd most popular pet and often one of the most neglected.

-Just a few months down the line and winter arrives and often the owners can’t be bothered to trek down the garden daily to feed and make sure the rabbit is well, let alone clean the hutch and allow the rabbit to exercise – imagine being out in the rain or snow, now nice for you or the rabbit.
+Just a few months down the line and winter arrives and often the owners can’t be bothered to trek down the garden daily to feed and make sure the rabbit is well, let alone clean the hutch and allow the rabbit to exercise - imagine being out in the rain or snow, not nice for you or the rabbit.

 Rabbits do not make good pets for small children.
-A rabbit has strong powerful back paws that can deliver a nasty kick, as well as very sharp teeth that can pierce the skin, rabbits do not like to be held and can jump out of a your arms and easily injure themselves.
+A rabbit has strong powerful back paws that can deliver a nasty kick, as well as very sharp teeth that can pierce the skin, rabbits do not like to be held and can jump out of your arms and easily injure themselves.

 It's a myth that Rescues don't have young rabbits available; unfortunately some rabbits are handed into rescues already pregnant because their previous owner hadn't had them neutered.

 A rescue will ask to see your set up and most have a minimum requirement of a 5ft hutch with a run attached – this is called a homecheck, requirements will vary from rescue to rescue, so please contact them direct to discuss this.